mgreiff/AerialVehicleControl.jl/docs/DOCS.md

 Here we run the continuous FSF on SO(3) defined in cont_attitude_FSF_SO3_continuous.c (see \cite lee2010geometric for the original reference).
-The controller is run without any disturbance, and both the system state and the reference are internally represented by quaternions.
+The controller is run without any disturbance, and both the controlled system and the reference system attitudes are internally represented by quaternions.
 As such, we may converge to an error on SU(2) which is \f$\pm I\f$, both representing the same element on SO(3).
 Hence, \f$\Gamma(X_r, X)\rightarrow \{0\lor 2\}\f$,
 \f$\bar{\Gamma}(X_r, X)\rightarrow \{0\lor 2\}\f$, and